Eleojo/Eleojo/README.md

 ### About Me

-I am a dedicated software developer passionate about Machine Learning, AI, and ASP.NET development using C#.
+I am a dedicated software developer passionate about ASP.NET development using C# ,Machine Learning/AI.
 With a strong foundation in data science, I specialize in building intelligent systems and predictive models.

 ### Skills and Interests